-- It is easier to use your hand to feel the thickness than depending on the rolling pin.
+- Using your hand to feel the thickness is easier than depending on the rolling pin.
 Even thickness is essential because any thinner part will get burned quickly while baking (or grilling).

 - An easy way to straighten the sides is using a dough cutter to push back the meat paste to the center

 - 150g of meat paste is the ideal amount to roll out to a 9×9 inches square.
-This square will eventually cut into four square pieces, producing the size and thickens similar to those selling in the stores.
+This square will eventually be cut into four square pieces, producing size and thickness similar to those selling in the stores.

 5. How to grill the bak kwa with the oven

 Baking the bak kwa is a two-step process.

 a) First grill: to form a sheet of cooked meat

 - Preheat the top and bottom heating elements of the oven to 160°C/320°F.